smithers1221/replicatedcc_python/readme.md

 ### Branches:
 The list_branches endpoint delivered an error if either owner or repo was invalid, or did not match.
 As a result, I tested two scenarios - valid owner/valid repo and valid owner/invalid repo.

+		Basecase
+		Given valid owner and valid repo by that owner, does API return json output of branch info?

 		Valid State
 		Here I not only wanted to confirm that a json output was returned, but that it was providing correct branch info.
 To validate this, I set up the success function to return the sha of the branch.
 In my tests, I could then assess whether the returned 'sha' matched the expected 'sha' value